Ninetalesgh/dndcampaign/vault/dm/session_notes/oneshot_may_2025.md

 - **Receding Water**
   Sand and corals laid bare, **The Gilded Current** resting in sand.
-  Town panics and tells everyone to move up into the forest? ->
+  Town panics and tells everyone to move up into the forest?
+  - **Evelyn** starts dashing towards the waterfall.

 - **Whispers**

 # Secrets